Click Here To Schedule A Consultation

 Can age spots be removed with a laser?

-It is critical to consult with a board-certified dermatologist, like Dr. Green, rather than an esthetician, for your laser treatments for age spot removal treatment in order to ensure that you avoid experiencing any unwanted side effects.
-Some potential side effects that are more likely to occur with an inexperienced or unqualified provider include permanent changes in skin color, such as worsening hyperpigmentation, hypopigmentation, and even scarring.
+It is critical to consult with a board-certified dermatologist, like Dr. Green, rather than an esthetician, for your laser treatments for age spot removal to ensure that you avoid any unwanted side effects.
+Adverse reactions are more likely to occur when an inexperienced or unqualified provider performs the laser treatment.
+Potential side effects include permanent changes in skin color, such as worsening hyperpigmentation, hypopigmentation, and even scarring.

-If your dark spots are diagnosed as age spots, an experienced dermatologist, like Dr. Green, can safely and effectively reduce (or in most cases, completely remove) the appearance of the hyperpigmentation.
-Using the latest and most cutting-edge non-invasive treatment options, including laser resurfacing technologies and medical-grade chemical peels, Dr. Green has erased the appearance of age spots for some of the most-discerning men and women from around the world.
-When you work with Dr. Green, she will develop a treatment plan that will give you long-lasting, optimal cosmetic results, without the need for significant downtime.
+Dark spots, age spots, and other facial hyperpigmentation usually require stronger treatments than over-the-counter topical creams.
+In-office cosmetic treatments and prescription topical creams are generally more effective for lightening dark spots and producing longer-lasting results.
+Using the latest and most cutting-edge non-invasive treatment options, including laser resurfacing technologies and medical-grade chemical peels, Dr. Green has faded the appearance of age spots for some of the most discerning men and women worldwide, providing them with an even skin tone, radiant complexion, and overall more youthful appearance.
+When you work with Dr. Green, she will develop a treatment plan that will give you long-lasting, optimal cosmetic results without the need for significant downtime.

 Can you get rid of age spots permanently?